 If you have been injured badly on the job and you are concerned about the insurance company and its tactics, it is best to get legal support from an experienced workers’ comp attorney as soon as possible.

-At Plaxen & Adler, P.A., we understand the devastating impact of suffering an injury in the course of your work-related duties.
-With more than 30 years of experience helping injured workers, we are committed to helping you obtain the financial recovery you need to cover lost wages and medical expenses while you are unable to work.
+At Plaxen Adler Muncy, P.A., we understand the devastating impact of suffering an injury in the course of your work-related duties.
+With more than 35 years of experience helping injured workers, we are committed to helping you obtain the financial recovery you need to cover lost wages and medical expenses while you are unable to work.
 Allow us to handle your claim and ensure your rights are protected against any resistance offered by the insurance company.
-Call our office in Maryland today at 410.988.4449 or complete our contact form to arrange a free consultation about your case.
+Call our office in Maryland today at 410-730-7737 or complete our contact form to arrange a free consultation about your case.